The Metaphorical Meanings of “Head” in Paul’s Letters: Part One

 1 Corinthians 7:4-5 shows that, rather than the husband being the authority or decision maker, Paul expected husbands and wives to make decisions by mutual consent.
 The notion that the husband is to be the arbiter and make the final decision, or have the final say on a matter, is contrived and simply has no biblical basis.

 I do not understood why complementarians believe that in marriage, where there are only two people, husband and wife, there needs to be a leader.
-Larger organizations need leaders to function effectively, but a couple—where the husband and wife are equally capable—does not need one person to always be the leader and the other person to always be the follower.
+Larger organisations need leaders to function effectively, but a couple—where the husband and wife are equally capable—does not need one person to always be the leader and the other person to always be the follower.
 Moreover, it seems ineffective and unnecessary to burden the husband/father with the primary responsibility of family life when he has a capable wife with whom he can jointly share leadership and responsibilities.

 “Headship” is a term that does not appear in the Bible, yet the understanding of “male headship” (i.e. male authority) has been part of the Church’s dogma for centuries.
 This is because many have interpreted scripture while being influenced by the prevailing patriarchal culture.
 God has tolerated patriarchy in the past, and he continues to tolerate it, but true equality and mutuality are the biblical ideals that Kingdom people should be aiming for and aspiring to.
 “Male headship” and male primacy does not reflect the gospel message of freedom and equality for all people.